 \section{Observational implications}

-To make contact with observations, \cite{Ghosh+25} computed the rotation measure (RM).
-Assuming a radial powerlaw dependence for the thermal electron density, $n_\mathrm{th}\propto r^{-s_\mathrm{th}}$, they found that RM falls off with radius like $r^{-2-s_\mathrm{th}}$ for the dipolar solution and like $r^{-1-s_\mathrm{th}}$ for the quadrupolar solution.
-Measuring such radial profiles can help to verify our expected scalings.
+To compare with future observations, \cite{Ghosh+25} computed the rotation measure (RM).
+Assuming a radial power-law dependence for the thermal electron density, $n_\mathrm{th}\propto r^{-s_\mathrm{th}}$, they found that RM decreases with radius as $r^{-2-s_\mathrm{th}}$ for the dipolar solution and as $r^{-1-s_\mathrm{th}}$ for the quadrupolar solution.
+Measuring such radial profiles can therefore help to test our predicted scalings.

 Another observational diagnostic is the resulting synchrotron emission.
-The synchrotron intensity $I(x,z,\lambda)$ and the complex polarization, $\mathcal{P}(x,z,\lambda)\equiv Q+\ii U$ are obtained by line-of-sight integration.
-Here, $Q$ and $U$ are the Stokes parameters characterizing linear polarization and $\lambda$ is the wavelength.
+The synchrotron intensity $I(x,z,\lambda)$ and the complex polarization $\mathcal{P}(x,z,\lambda)\equiv Q+\ii U$ are obtained by line-of-sight integration.
+Here, $Q$ and $U$ are the Stokes parameters characterizing linear polarization, and $\lambda$ is the wavelength.

-To get an idea about the basic properties of $I$, $Q$, and $U$, we adapt the expression for the radial scaling of the magnetic field given by \Eq{eq:Bfit} to the lowest order dipole and quadrupole configurations of \Secs{LowestOrderDipole}{LowestOrderQuadrupole}.
+To illustrate the basic properties of $I$, $Q$, and $U$, we adapt the expression for the radial scaling of the magnetic field given by \Eq{eq:Bfit} to the lowest-order dipolar and quadrupolar configurations discussed in \Secs{LowestOrderDipole}{LowestOrderQuadrupole}.
 We then compute the components

-in Cartesian coordinates where $\phi$ is the azimuthal angle and $\theta$ is the colatitude.
-The synchrotron intensity $I(x,z)$ projected onto the $xz$ plane is given by
+in Cartesian coordinates, where $\phi$ is the azimuthal angle and $\theta$ is the colatitude.
+The synchrotron intensity $I(x,z)$ projected onto the $x$--$z$ plane is given by

-where $\epsilon\propto n_\mathrm{CR} \meanB_\perp^{(\ggamma+1)/2} \lambda^{(\ggamma-1)/2}$ is the emissivity, $n_\mathrm{CR}$ is the cosmic ray density, $\lambda$ is the wavelength, and $\ggamma$ is the spectral index of the momentum distribution \citep{GS65}.
-Realistic values for $\ggamma$ are in the range 2.8--3.2 as a result of the combination of the continuous injection of secondary electrons (by hadronic collisions), the injection of primary electrons by supernova-driven shocks, and the modulation by energy-dependent diffusion \citep[e.g.,][]{Beck91, 2021MNRAS.505.3273W,2025ApJ...989..140A}.
-Here, for simplicity, we use $\ggamma=3$, because then we have $\epsilon\propto \meanB_\perp^2$ and the complex intrinsic polarization is simply proportional to $\mathcal{B}_\perp^2$, where $\mathcal{B}_\perp=\meanB_x+\ii\meanB_z$ is the complex magnetic field in the plane of the sky; see \cite{BS14} for earlier work utilizing this formalism.
+where $\epsilon\propto n_\mathrm{CR} \meanB_\perp^{(\ggamma+1)/2} \lambda^{(\ggamma-1)/2}$ is the emissivity, $n_\mathrm{CR}$ is the cosmic-ray density, $\lambda$ is the wavelength, and $\ggamma$ is the spectral index of the momentum distribution \citep{GS65}.
+Realistic values for $\ggamma$ lie in the range 2.8--3.2, as a result of the combination of the continuous injection of secondary electrons (by hadronic collisions), the injection of primary electrons by supernova-driven shocks, and the modulation by energy-dependent diffusion \citep[e.g.,][]{Beck91, 2021MNRAS.505.3273W,2025ApJ...989..140A}.
+Here, for simplicity, we use $\ggamma=3$, in which case $\epsilon\propto \meanB_\perp^2$, and the complex intrinsic polarization is simply proportional to $\mathcal{B}_\perp^2$, where $\mathcal{B}_\perp=\meanB_x+\ii\meanB_z$ is the complex magnetic field in the plane of the sky; see \cite{BS14} for earlier work utilizing this formalism.